Xotabu4/demo/README.md

-# Typescript tests against fake API server
+# Old Demo: Typescript tests against fake API server

 This project is for API tests presentation as demo code